jamielliottg/Berry-Bash/instructions/5-customization.md

     4.  **Once you have your data, here are a couple of tips to remember as we move forward:**

-        *  **Alexa will read your restaurant and attraction names, so each property name should be readable in your questions.**  These names are also used in **cards** in the Alexa app, so you should capitalize the first letter of each word.
-The skill will automatically separate words and add spaces as necessary.
+        *  **If you change values in the code, make sure that they are changed in the interaction model too under our custom slot types.**
-        *  **If you can't remember the details for a place, just look them up.** We're going to be publishing this skill, so we need to make sure that our users are getting accurate data.
+        *  **If you can't think of any new fruit, just look them up.** We're going to be publishing this skill, so we need to make sure that our users are getting accurate data.

     5.  **When you have replaced the data in index.js, copy the contents of your file to your Lambda function.**  This should be as simple as copying the text, and pasting it into the code box for your Lambda.